AntonioTorres23/OpenGL_Notes/Bloom.md

 }
 ```

 Interesting to note here is that we add the bloom effect before we apply tone mapping.
+This way, the added brightness of bloom is also softly transformed to LDR range with better relative lighting as a result.

+With both textures added together, all bright areas of our scene now get a proper glow effect.